Global PR Summit Canada 11

 Overview

 The communications playbook that defined success over the past decade is no longer sufficient.
-AI-driven search is changing how visibility is earned, audiences are reshaping narratives faster than brands can respond, and leadership expectations have moved firmly toward measurable business outcomes.
-The challenge facing communications teams today is not access to tools, but the ability to build the skillsets required to operate effectively in this new environment.
+AI-driven search is changing how visibility is earned, synthetic media is challenging the foundation of institutional trust, and the “messy middle” of AI adoption is creating significant organizational friction.
+The challenge facing communications teams today is not just access to technology, but the ability to architect a strategy that balances machine-driven efficiency with irreplaceable human judgment.

-The Global PR Summit Canada 11 is built to close that gap.
-This is a focused, senior-level program designed to help communicators move beyond theory and develop the capabilities needed to lead in a more complex and accountable landscape.
-Across AI, storytelling, integration, team development, and measurement, the Summit delivers practical frameworks and real-world insight that can be applied immediately.
+The Global PR Summit Canada 11 is built to bridge this gap.
+This is a focused, senior-level program designed to move beyond the AI hype and deliver the practical frameworks required to lead in a “zero-trust” information environment.
+Across AI integration, narrative defense, and leadership during uncertainty, the Summit delivers real-world insights from the world’s leading brands, including Microsoft, Amazon, Mercedes-Benz, Edelman, Oxford Properties, and University of Toronto, that can be applied immediately.

-To remain relevant and effective in 2026 and beyond, communicators must evolve across five critical capability areas.
-This year’s Summit is structured around the skills that define high-performing communications leaders:
+To remain effective in 2026 and beyond, communicators must evolve into “Strategic Architects.”
+This year’s Summit is structured around five critical capability areas that define high-performing communications leaders in the age of AI:

 What You Will Learn